imengyu/vue-scroll-rect/docs/en/guide/useage.md

 ## Always show scroll bar

-The scrollbar defaults to a gradient display when the mouse is moved in.
-You can set the `scrollBarAlwaysShow` property to `true`, and the scrollbar will continue to display.
+The scrollbar defaults will fade show when the mouse is moved in.
+You can set the `scrollBarAlwaysShow` property to `true`, and the scrollbar will keep visible state.

 ```vue preview
 <template>